AbhishekMali21/VTU-CSE-LAB-SOLUTIONS/5th SEM/DBMS LABORATORY - XXCSL58/README.md

 If FinalIA = 17 to 20 then CAT = ‘Outstanding’
 If FinalIA = 12 to 16 then CAT = ‘Average’
 If FinalIA< 12 then CAT = ‘Weak’
-Give these details only for 8th semester A, B, and C section students.
+Give these details only for 8th semester A,B, and C section students.

 5 - Consider the schema for Company Database: